theodo-fintech/spring-search/README.md

 Request : `/cars?search=brand:Aston* AND price<300000`
 ![and operator example](./docs/images/and-example.gif)

-8. Using the `IN` and `NOT IN` operators
+8. Checking if value is or not in a list
+   Request : `/cars?search=color : ['Red', 'Blue']`
-Request : `/cars?search=color IN ['Red', 'Blue']
+   Request : `/cars?search=color ! ['Red', 'Blue']`
    *Note: Spaces inside the brackets are not necessary*
    *Note: You will need to encode the value (e.g. encodeURI) as brackets are not valid url parts*

 9. Using the `IS EMPTY` and `IS NOT EMPTY` operators for collection fields
 Request : `/users?search=cars IS EMPTY`